Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 What happened to them?

-They didn't exist.
+They didn't exist?

 Well, that's what these people want people to believe.

-You know, it this I uh it's it's it's uh it's very serious.
+You know, it's very serious.

-And this is what I think Al Qaeda is seeing.
+And this is what I think Al-Qaeda is seeing.

 They see us as not using the nukes.